Member Type Country

 Percentage of coral reef MPA(s) to the coastal zone or marine area: 17%

-More Information: Note: the 17% are not including the Australian Antarctic Territory.
+More Information: 17% does not include the Australian Antarctic Territory.

 Great Barrier Reef (listed on 30 October 1981) The Great Barrier Reef is a site of remarkable variety and beauty on the north-east coast of Australia.
 It contains the world’s largest collection of coral reefs, with 400 types of coral, 1,500 species of fish and 4,000 types of mollusc.
 It also holds great scientific interest as the habitat of species such as the dugong (‘sea cow’) and the large green turtle, which are threatened with extinction.